Agata10/blog-express-mongoDB/README.md

-# SBA-318-Express-Server
+# SBA-319-Express-Server-MongoDB

-Skill based assigment creating a express server
+Skill based assigment creating a express server and connecting it to MongoDB

 ## Table of Contents